shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 deletions) and MC moves of gas atoms or molecules.
 On those timesteps, the average number of attempted MCEMC exchanges is *X*, while the average number of attempted MC moves is *M*.
-For MCEMC exchanges of either molecular or atomic gasses, these exchanges can be either deletions or insertions, with equal probability.
+For MCEMC exchanges of either molecular or atomic gases, these exchanges can be either deletions or insertions, with equal probability.

 The possible choices for MC moves are translation of an atom,